0xSpaceShard/starknet-devnet/website/docs/server-config.md

 ## Request size limit

 There is no HTTP request size limit, but take care when declaring large classes!
 Devnet is supposed to follow the limits specified in [Starknet Chain Info](https://docs.starknet.io/resources/chain-info/#current_limits).
-So the current upper limits configured in Devnet are (in bytes):
+So the current upper limits configured in Devnet are:

-- contract class size: 4089446
+- contract class size: 4089446 bytes
-- contract bytecode size: 81920
+- contract bytecode size: 81920 felts

 ## API